 People with HIV should have some laboratory tests and vaccinations on a regular basis.
 You might want to keep your own file of test results.
 Also, keep track of any antiretroviral medications you take and when these change.
 This will be very helpful if you ever change health care providers.

 Viral load (See fact sheet 125): This measures how quickly HIV is multiplying.
 Lower results are better.
 The best is "undetectable," but this does not mean "zero."
 This test shows how well your treatment is working.
 Get a baseline test and every 3 or 4 months.
 This test is not too important for people who have not yet started treatment.

 Chemistry Panel (See fact sheet 122): This combination of tests measures various chemicals in your blood to see whether your body is working correctly.
 Test at baseline and every 3-6 months.
-Test more often if you are taking medications that can affect your liver or kidneys.

-Toxoplasma IgG (See fact sheet 517): This shows if you have ever been infected with toxoplasmosis.
+Toxoplasma IgG (See fact sheet 517): This shows if you have ever been infected with toxoplasma.
 Test at baseline.
 If the result is positive, and your CD4 cell count falls below 100, your health care provider may start medication to prevent toxoplasmosis.

 Blood fats (Lipid Panel; see fact sheet 123): This measures triglycerides and cholesterol.
 It helps show your risk of heart disease.
 Test at baseline and at least every year, or more often if you are taking medications that raise blood fat levels.
 The test should be done in the morning after fasting overnight.